yuqiii-wang/KnowledgeNotes/math/ai/cv/camera/camera_types.md

 Bf=z(x-x')
 $$

-Hence, if we know the two optical center vector $B$, focus length (vector from camera view plane to optical center) $f$, two object correspondance points (left and right) on camera views relative to epipoles, we can compute the real world object point $X$ represented by $z$.
+Hence, if we know the two optical center vector $B$, focal length (vector from camera view plane to optical center) $f$, two object correspondance points (left and right) on camera views relative to epipoles, we can compute the real world object point $X$ represented by $z$.

 ### Visual Feature Mapping